How to File a Motion to Dismiss in Utah Dustin February 18, 2026

 A motion to dismiss is an early request asking the court to throw out all or part of a lawsuit before the case moves deeper into discovery and trial preparation.
 In many situations, the motion focuses on the claims as written in the complaint and whether the law recognizes them, rather than on witnesses and proof.

-Because this is an early stage tool, timing matters.
+Because this is an early-stage tool, timing matters.
 A motion can narrow the issues, reduce litigation cost, and clarify what the case is really about.
 It can also create a faster decision point for settlement discussions.

 Key Definitions and Utah Rules That Commonly Apply